sockeqwe/AnnotatedAdapter/README.md

 # AnnotatedAdapter
-Sick of writing ViewHolder classes, inflate xml and distinguis ViewTypes in your adapters?
+Sick of writing ViewHolder classes, inflate xml and distinguish ViewTypes in your adapters?
 Write less code with AnnotatedAdapter, an annotation processor for generating `RecyclerView` and `AbsListView` adapters.

 # Work in Progress